🧡 Skip to main content🔍 Skip to search

 Task Wizard with 10 Actions

 Open the Run CMD Command Action (6th in the list) which pings the SMTP server.
-Go to Options tab and set to Treat error levels greater than 0 as error.
-As a consequence every SMTP server ping failure will produce error.
+Go to the Options tab and set to Treat error levels greater than 0 as error.
+As a consequence, every SMTP server ping failure will produce an error.

 CMD command: Treat error levels greater than 0 as error